Vepnar/Vepnar/README.md

 I am a Software engineer, Data scientist & Linux Enthusiast.

-- 🔭 I’m currently working on `My portfolio`
+- 🔭 I’m currently working on `My portfolio website`
-- 🌱 I’m currently learning `Angular`
+- 🌱 I’m currently learning `Mathematics`
 - 💬 Ask me about `Data science`, `Software engineering`, `Privacy` & `Arch Linux`
+- 🤔 I’m looking to collaborate on `DCGAN` & `Projects which make the world a better place`

 ## 📫 How to reach me:
 | Platform | Tag |